statamic/docs/content/collections/extending-docs/actions.md

 ## Registering an Action

-Any action classes that exist in the `App\Actions` namespace will be automatically registered.
+Any action classes in the `App\Actions` namespace will be automatically registered.

 If you would like to store them elsewhere, you can manually register an action in a service provider by calling the static `register` method on your action class.